-This work has been supported by the Swiss National Science Foundation (grants #20-68320.01 and #20-100013) [APW], by a National Defense Science and Engineering Graduate fellowship [FKC] and NSF Grants ATM-0073395 [FKC and RLS] and ATM-0129892 [MX].
-We gratefully acknowledge the National Center for Atmospheric Research (sponsored by the NSF) for providing the computing time used in this research.
-Finally, we thank Massimiliano Zappa and Karsten Jasper for their great help in applying WASIM-ETH on the Riviera topography.
+Acknowledgments.
+This work has been supported by the Swiss National Science Foundation (Grants 20-68320.01 and 20-100013) (APW)], by a National Defense Science and Engineering graduate fellowship (FKC), and by National Science Foundation Grants ATM-0073395 (FKC and RLS) and ATM-0129892(MX).
+We gratefully acknowledge the National Center for Atmospheric Research (sponsored by the U.S. National Science Foundation) for providing the computing time used in this research.
+We thank Massimiliano Zappa and Karsten Jasper for their great help in applying WaSiM-ETH on the Riviera topography.